Combining Two Repositories

 git filter-repo --force --replace-refs delete-no-add --to-subdirectory-filter backend/

-This moves every file under version control to the backend
+This moves every file under version control to the backend directory

 while rewriting all the commits so that they look as if they had